Devdeejay27/Stroll-UI/README.md

 A new Flutter project.

-Task to design the UI for the Stroll bonfire, maintaining commits and branches and ensuribg access to the Github Project
+Task to replicate the design of the UI for the Stroll Bonfire, maintaining commits and branches and ensuring access to the Github Project